 Visiting Duration and Limitations

-Due to limited space, an offender will be allowed only four (4) visitors, including children.
+Due to limited space, an imprisoned person will be allowed only four (4) visitors, including children.

 Visiting will be two (2) hours in duration.
-Offenders may have two (2) visits per month from each approved visitor.
-Offenders are allowed four (4) visitors, including children, per two (2) hour visit.
+People in prison may have two (2) visits per month from each approved visitor.
+Imprisoned people are allowed four (4) visitors, including children, per two (2) hour visit.
 Children under the age of six months old will not be counted as one of the four visitors on the visiting list.

-Visiting for offenders in the Extended Lockdown is as follows:
+Visiting for imprisoned people in the Extended Lockdown is as follows:

 DCI provides the opportunity for participation in educational and vocational classes.
 These include: